 - Lead at your Best talks about asking questions, building trust and other good thoughts on being an effective leader.

-- One of my favorite ideas on looking for weak signals in The Strength of Weak Signals.
+- One of my favorite ideas for looking for weak signals in The Strength of Weak Signals.
 This article too talks about the importance of listening carefully and looking for visual clues.

 - Jarche again but this time on Management in Networks.
 Looking for insights, focusing on the ‘why’ and being an example.